The Apple-1

 Serial There is no serial number on every Apple-1 computer!

 Some (not all!)
-Apple-1 of the 1st batch have a handwritten number on the back which is obviously a serial number.
-None of the 2nd batch got a serial number.
+Apple-1 computers from the 1st batch have a handwritten number on the back, which is obviously a serial number.
+None of the 2nd batch units have a serial number.

 List of all known serial numbers on the back of some 1st batch Apple-1.

-There were many theories surrounding this number.
-Only Apple-1 computers sold by the Byte Shop seems to have this number.
-But nobody remembers where the number really comes from.
-Steve Wozniak, Steve Jobs, Daniel Kottke, Paul Terrell, the board manufacturer etc. all say that they didn't put the number on the mainboard.
-For a factory it would be very unusual to write a serial number permanent marker on a pcb.
-Usually it was printed on the board or a label was used.
+There were many theories surrounding these numbers.
+Only Apple-1 computers sold by the Byte Shop seem to have this number.
+But nobody remembers where the number really came from.
+Steve Wozniak, Steve Jobs, Daniel Kottke, Paul Terrell, the board manufacturer, etc., all say they didn’t put the number on the mainboard.
+For a factory, it would be very unusual to write a serial number with a permanent marker on a PCB.
+Usually, it would be printed on the board or a label would be used.

 In January 2022, Achim Baqué found proof that Steve Jobs wrote the serial numbers!
 Read more here.